JimGrange/mixtur/README.md

 # mixtur: An R package for designing, analysing, and modelling continuous report visual short-term memory studies

-**mixtur** is a package to assist researchers in designing, analysing, and modelling data from continuous report visual short-term memory studies.

 ## ToDo List

   - Plotting